Pittsburgh Celebrates Black History

 Heinz History Center

-Special programs abound at the Heinz History Center for Black History Month, including two free public programs.
+Special programs abound at the Heinz History Center for Black History Month, including two public programs.
 First, join their 2024 From Slavery to Freedom Film Series on Feb.
-7 for a free, virtual screening of Through a Lens Darkly, a documentary that explores the role of photography in shaping the identity, aspirations, and social emergence of African Americans, from slavery to today.
+12 for a free, virtual screening of The Hero, a documentary that tells an inspiring and honest story of how the Angolan people are trying to reconstruct their lives with dignity and resiliency after forty years of uninterrupted war.

 While you're at the Heinz History Center, there are also multiple long-term Black history exhibitions on display.